Sausage and Egg Breakfast Braid

 • Working with one piece of puff pastry at a time, place pastry on a lightly floured countertop and roll into a 12”x12” square.

 • Divide cooked eggs evenly down center of the two pieces of dough.
 Sprinkle cooked sausage and shredded provolone on top of eggs.
 Transfer pastry to a parchment-lined sheet pan.
-On each side of the pastry, make a series of cuts 1” apart.
+On each side of the pastry, use a sharp knife to make a series of cuts 1” apart.
 The cuts should run from edge of the pastry to the filling.
 (See picture in post for guide).
 Repeat process with remaining pastry.

 • Working with one pastry at a time, fold the top left strip diagonally across the filling.
 Next fold the top right strip across.
 Repeat in this fashion to create a braid, stretching the dough slightly as needed.
 Repeat with remaining pastry.